petrstepanov/petrstepanov.github.io/static/petr-stepanov-ms.md

 📅 Jul 2020 - Current

-* Applied Machine Learning (ML) TMVA framework to perform binary classification of thousands of signals from a data acquisition (DAQ) setup.
-[Link to GitHub](https://github.com/petrstepanov/dual-readout-tmva).
 * Developed a computer simulation based on the Geant4 framework (C++, CMake, Eclipse IDE, gdb) to study optical properties of a novel scintillation material to be used in the EIC detector system.
 [Link to GitHub](https://github.com/petrstepanov/geant4-glass).
     * Program accounts on scintillation material properties - composition, transmittance, luminescence.
     * Code reconstructs detector responce (PMT or MPPC) depending on the quantum efficiency curve.